voyagermesh/voyager/docs/setup/install/community.md

 ---
-title: Install Voyager
+title: Install Voyager Community Edition
-description: Voyager Install
+description: Installation guide for Voyager Community edition
 menu:
   docs_{{ .version }}:
-    identifier: install-voyager
+    identifier: install-voyager-operator
-    name: Install
+    name: Community Edition
-    parent: setup
+    parent: installation-guide
     weight: 10
 product_name: voyager
 menu_name: docs_{{ .version }}
 section_menu_id: setup
 ---

-> New to Voyager?
-Please start [here](/docs/concepts/overview.md).
+# Install Voyager Community Edition

-# Installation Guide
+Voyager Community edition is available under [AppsCode-Community-1.0.0](https://github.com/appscode/licenses/raw/1.0.0/AppsCode-Community-1.0.0.md) license and free to use for both commercial and non-commercial purposes. `Community Edition` only manages Voyager custom resources in the `demo` Kubernetes namespace.
+A full features comparison between the Voyager Community edition and Enterprise edition can be found [here](https://voyagermesh.com/pricing/).

-Voyager Enterprise Edition requires a license to operate.
-If you are willing to try Voyager Enterprise Edition, you can grab a **30 days trial** license from [here](https://license-issuer.appscode.com/).
-To purchase an Enterprise license, please contact us from [here](https://appscode.com/contact).
+To use the Voyager Community edition, you can grab **1 year** free license from [here](https://license-issuer.appscode.com/?p=voyager-community).
+After that, you can issue another license for one more year.
+Typically we release a new version of the operator at least quarterly.
+So, you can just grab a new license every time you upgrade the operator.

 ## Get a License

-In this section, we are going to show you how you can get a free trial license for the Voyager Enterprise edition.
+In this section, we are going to show you how you can get a **1 year** free license for the Voyager Community edition.
 You can get a license for your Kubernetes cluster by going through the following steps:

-- At first, go to [AppsCode License Server](https://license-issuer.appscode.com/?p=voyager-enterprise) and fill-up the form.
+- At first, go to [AppsCode License Server](https://license-issuer.appscode.com/?p=voyager-community) and fill-up the form.
 It will ask for your Name, Email, the product you want to install, and your cluster ID (UID of the `kube-system` namespace).
 - Provide your name and email address.
 You can provide your personal or work email address.
-- Then, select `Voyager Enterprise Edition` in the product field.
+- Then, select `Voyager Community Edition` in the product field.
 - Now, provide your cluster-ID.
 You can get your cluster ID easily by running the following command:

   ```bash